sixty-north/cosmic-ray/docs/quickstart.rst

 --------------------------------------------------

-Cosmic Ray includes a number of unit tests which perform mutations against a simple module called ``adam``.
+Cosmic Ray includes a number of unit tests which perform mutations against a simple package called ``adam``.
 As a way of test driving Cosmic Ray, you can run these tests, too, like this:

 ::

     cd test_project
-    cosmic-ray init cosmic-ray.unittest.local.conf example-session
+    cosmic-ray -v INFO init cosmic-ray.unittest.local.conf example-session.sqlite
-    cosmic-ray --verbose exec example-session
+    cosmic-ray -v INFO exec example-session.sqlite
     cr-report example-session.sqlite

-In this case we're passing the ``--verbose`` flag to the ``exec`` command so that you can see what Cosmic Ray is doing.
+In this case we're passing the ``-v INFO`` flag to the ``init`` and ``exec`` commands so that you can see what Cosmic Ray is doing.
 If everything goes as expected, the ``cr-report`` command will report a 0% survival rate.